Eligibility

 Solicitor apprentices will also be allocated a Continuity Partner to provide support and guidance.
 The Continuity Partner is separate from your supervisor, so you will have an additional, senior contact at the firm to catch up with at regular points during the programme.

 You will have a dedicated HR Adviser on hand to support you across the entire programme.
-They will support you from the moment you accept your offer, and throughout your apprenticeship.
-Our educational provider will also be in regular touch with you over the course of your studies to make sure you’re in the best place to succeed.
+They will support you from the moment you accept your offer and throughout your apprenticeship.
+BPP also allocate a Skills Coach to each solicitor apprentice, who will be in regular touch with you over the course of your studies to make sure you’re in the best place to succeed.

 HOW TO APPLY

-You will be asked to complete a situational judgement test within 2 days of submitting your application.
+You will be asked to complete the situational judgement test within 2 days of submitting your application.

 On the application form, you will be asked provide some personal details and a full breakdown of your GCSE and A-level (or equivalent) results or predicted grades.